SWC-OSG-Workshop/general/novice/DHTC/01-IntroGrid.md

 science via sharing of computing resources.
-We enable a framework of distributed computing and storage resources, a set of services and methods that enable better access to ever increasing computing resources for researchers and communities, and principles and software that enable distributed high thoroughput computing (DHTC) for users and communities at all scales.
+We enable a framework of distributed computing and storage resources, a set of services and methods that enable better access to ever increasing computing resources for researchers and communities, and principles and software that enable distributed high-throughput computing (DHTC) for users and communities at all scales.

 ## Computation that is a good match for OSG Connect